GNOME/pango/CODING_STYLE.md

   pango_layout_ln_cnt ();
   ```

-- function that retrieve a value in a side-effect free fashion, should
+- Functions that retrieve a value in a side-effect free fashion, should
   include "get" in the name.

   ```c